LIPS-scheme/lips/docs/blog/2024-03-03-lips-history.md

 ## History of LIPS

-It all started in February 2018 when I've written the first version of Lisp interpreter.
+It all started in February 2018 when I've written the first version of a Lisp interpreter.
 You can still see the code on [CodePen](https://codepen.io/jcubic/pen/gvvzdp).
 Then I moved the [development to GitHub](https://github.com/jcubic/lips) and named the project LIPS.
 The first release (version 0.2.0) is marked as Mar 2018.
+The reason why I created another lisp in JavaScript was because I wanted to have an Emacs in browser that would have a real lisp inside.
+That's why LIPS had dynamic scope as an option.
+GNU Emacs use Elisp that for a long time had dynamic scope.
+So I was planing to emulate that.

 At the beginning it was Lisp based on Scheme, but at one point after version [0.20.1 dated as Jul 1, 2020](https://github.com/jcubic/lips/releases/tag/0.20.1), I've started